-While following the conventions of the English language for grammar, punctuation, spelling and capitalization has an important role to play in good writing (it’s trait number six), it shouldn’t be our most important concern.
+While following the conventions of the English language for grammar, punctuation, spelling, and capitalization plays an important role in great writing (it’s trait number six), it isn’t our most important concern.

-The number one trait of good writing is ideas.
+The number one trait of great writing is ideas.
 When you read something your child has written, first respond to the quality of the ideas in the story or report.
-Are the topics discussed interesting, original, thought-provoking or insightful?
+Are the topics discussed interesting, unique, thought-provoking, or insightful?

-The second trait to focus on is organization.
+The second trait of great writing is organization.
 Ideas need to be presented in an order that makes sense to the reader.
 Is there a logical progression in the way ideas and details are revealed?
-Secondly, readers like to have their curiosity piqued; they also enjoy the unexpected.
+Readers like to have their curiosity piqued; they also enjoy the unexpected.
 A logical progression can include an interesting fact or question at the beginning or a surprise ending.
 Young writers need practice using common organizational schemes (there are only a few)—chronological order, order of importance, compare-contrast, cause and effect, lists, and summaries, as examples.
-If the order of ideas appears to be missing or weak, show your child where you get confused.
+If the order of ideas appears to be random or illogical, show the writer where you get confused.

-The third trait of good writing is word choice.
+The third trait of great writing is word choice.
 Consider the vocabulary your child has used.
 Is it academic enough for a science report?
 Is it descriptive enough for a short story?
-Are certain words often repeated and needing to be replaced to keep readers interested?
+Are certain words often repeated and should be replaced to keep readers interested?
 Is your child’s vocabulary growing and can you see this in his or her writing?
 Praise your kids for attempting to include new words in what they produce, even if misspelled or not quite right for the context.
 Reward experimentation and risk-taking.
 A rich and varied vocabulary keeps readers reading.

 The fourth trait is sentence fluency or syntax.
 Syntax is the way a writer builds sentences.
-Good writing has a rhythm to it.
-This is created by varying the sentence length —some are short, some are long—or by varying the types of sentences used.
+Great writing has a rhythm to it.
+This is created by varying the length of sentences—some are short, some are long—or by varying the types of sentences.
 For instance, some begin with an introductory phrase like this one.
-Others are more complex and include several phrases and clauses strung together.
-The variety is pleasing to the ear and adds interest, which keeps the reader engaged.
-And keeping the reader reading is the number one objective any writer should have.
+Others are more complex and include several phrases and clauses strung together—like the next one.
+This variety is pleasing to the ear and adds interest, which keeps the reader engaged.
+And keeping the reader reading is a writer’s number one job.

 The fifth trait is voice.
-This may be the most difficult to understand, but if ideas are the foundation of good writing then voice is the capstone.
-Voice is the writer’s written personality.
-I tell my students to think of it this way: in the same way you can identify your mom’s voice calling from the kitchen or a friend’s voice on the phone, you can tell a writer’s voice by the ideas, organization, word choices and syntax she commonly uses.
-Kids will certainly try a number of different voices as they grow as writers, but eventually they will each settle into habits of writing that identify a piece as uniquely theirs.
+This may be the most difficult to understand, but if ideas are the foundation of great writing, then voice is the capstone.
+Voice is the writer’s personality shining through.
+I tell my students to think of it this way: in the same way you can identify your mom’s voice calling from the kitchen or a friend’s voice on the phone, you can tell a writer’s voice by the ideas, organization, word choices, and syntax he or she commonly uses.
+Kids will certainly try many different voices as they grow as writers, but eventually they will each settle into habits of writing that identify a piece as uniquely theirs.
 We should celebrate the distinctives of each child’s writing and emphasize the value of this trait.
 God loves our diversity—we should too.

-Aim Academy English classes are writing-intensive and focus on teaching students the six traits of good writing.
+Aim Academy English classes are writing-intensive and focus on teaching students the six traits of great writing.